 Calls to action that align with the content and guide the customer to the next step, whatever that may be, are much more effective in keeping people interested.
 This could be a download or access to a free coaching video.
 Maybe it’s a useful template or a mini course.
 Know your customers and give them incentives to keep coming back.

-- Your subject line is intentional, unique and emotionally triggering
+Make sure your subject line is intentional, unique and emotionally triggering

-- You focus on your customer not your company
+Focus on your customer not your company

-- You add value - make their day a little better
+Add value - make their day a little better

-- You don’t just pitch.
+Don’t just pitch.
 You’re not a baseball player

-- You introduce yourself like you would face to face
+Introduce yourself like you would face to face